 The Oklahoma sports betting scene is extremely confusing, and it will likely remain that way for some time.
 The Oklahoma state legislature has not even brought up the topic, but Governor Kevin Stott attempted to take things into his own hands.Jump to

 It appeared that Oklahoma sports betting was set to launch in 2020, but the state Supreme Court shut down that attempt.
 This has now turned into a legal battle that further complicates matters.

 Oklahoma online sports betting has never been discussed, and all of the betting would likely take place in-person at tribal casinos.
-Oklahoma has a strong gambling industry, but sports betting has not been added to the list of gaming options.
+Oklahoma casinos are a strong industry in this midwestern state, but sports betting has not been added to the list of gaming options.

 OK online sports betting will likely never materialize unless the betting is all done on tribal land.
 The notion of allowing statewide online sports betting has never been brought up, and no legislation has been introduced that would make that a reality.

 In-person sports betting could eventually be offered at the tribal casinos in the state, and that would open up plenty of opportunities.
 There are some very large casinos in Oklahoma, and these destinations would turn into some popular sports betting options.